 William, in August 2018, said: “After five years, the non-stick surface functions as new.”

 The T-fal – 13-Piece Stainless Steel Copper Bottom Set combines some of the best qualities in stainless steel induction and copper heat conduction.
-Their multi-layered copper, aluminum, and stainless steel base ensure an even distribution of heat, even induction heat.
-75 percent of the customers gave this set a 5–star rating as of the publishing date of this article.
+Their multi-layered copper, aluminum, and stainless steel base ensure an even distribution of heat, including induction heat.
+Seventy-five percent of customers gave this set a 5–star rating as of the publishing date of this article.

 Andy, in September 2018, said: “These pans have all the advantages of cast iron without the need to first season them, will never rust, will never require heavy scrubbing, and, apparently, will never scratch or dent.”

 The OXO – 13-Piece Tri-Ply Stainless Steel Cookware Set is one of the best induction cookware sets that money can buy.
-Evenly distributed heat and non-stick cooking surfaces combine for a great induction cookware experience here.
-80 percent of the users, as we type this, gave this set five stars.
+Evenly distributed heat and non-stick cooking surfaces combine for a great induction cookware experience.
+Eighty percent of the users, as we type this, gave this set five stars.

 Its three-ply construction from quality materials ensures an even cook, whether on an induction stove or a conventional stove.

 And, its stainless steel finish is incredibly scratch resistant and guaranteed to maintain a frictionless surface for its lifetime.